oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-using-to-troubleshoot-problems.md

 Well fortunately for us I have build a version of the Stock Manager that can be configured to generate deliberate errors (I promise it's not just me doing bad coding :-) ) We will deploy this new version and then configure it to generate errors on half of the requests it makes.

-## Using a service mesh to troubleshoot
+## Step 2: Using a service mesh to troubleshoot

 ### Start the load generator